Which currency has been the world's strongest in 2023?

 1. Kuwaiti Dinar (KWD)

 As a relatively small Middle East nation, you’d be forgiven for not expecting Kuwait to feature on this list.
-But in actual fact it sits in first place in 2023, with one Kuwaiti Dinar equivalent to 3.24 US dollars.
+But in actual fact it sits in first place in 2025, with one Kuwaiti Dinar strengthening consistently against the US dollar over the course of the year.

 Its strength can in many ways be explained by its wealth of natural resources.
 Kuwait is a leading oil exporter and was a founding member of OPEC.